George Mackenzie, 1st Earl of Cromartie: Life

-At the revolution Tarbat, so soon as he discerned that the cause of James was lost, resolved if possible to secure his own safety and his continuance in power.
+At the Revolution Tarbat, so soon as he discerned that the cause of James was lost, resolved if possible to secure his own safety and his continuance in power.
 By advising in council the disbanding of the militia, he greatly facilitated the peaceful establishment of the new government.
 In the 'Leven and Melville Papers' (p.
 14) there is printed, under date 25 April 1689, an exoneration and discharge to him of his office of register, securing him – on account of his faithful service both in putting 'in order and method' the various documents under his charge and recovering many that were missing — 'from all danger in his person or estate, notwithstanding of any acts, writings, councils, speeches, or any crimes committed by him.'
 It would appear, however, that he was not finally exonerated until after 17 January 1690.

-In 1683 he bought an estate north of Edinburgh belonging to Andrew Logan and built Royston House (later renamed Caroline Park).
-Which in 1705 he unsuccessfully tried to sell to the government as an official residence for the Lord Chancellor.

 In 1689, he sent a memorial to the government, proposing a joint recognition of presbytery and episcopacy.
 After Killiecrankie he was employed by the government to treat with the Highland clans.
 He thoroughly understood Highland politics, and his prudent counsel was of considerable advantage in bringing about a settlement.
 If, says Macaulay, his plan (of distributing a few thousands sterling among the Highland chiefs) had been tried when he recommended it, instead of two years later, 'it would probably have prevented much bloodshed and confusion'.
 On 5 March 1692, he was restored to the office of clerk register, but resigned it towards the close of 1695.
 According to Secretary Johnstone, he had been caught 'grossly malversizing in his office of clerk both in public and in private business'.

+On 3rd April 1696, Tarbat was elected to the court of directors of the Company of Scotland trading to Africa and the Indies.

 On the accession of Queen Anne, Tarbat was on 21 November 1702 appointed one of the Secretaries of State, and on 1 January 1703, was created Earl of Cromarty.
-Subsequently, he was chosen as a representative peer.
+Subsequently, he was chosen as a Scottish representative peer.
 In 1704, he resigned the office of secretary, and on 26 June 1705 was made lord justice general, retaining office till 1710.